 We caught the bus to the ropeway and spent some time admiring the views from Mount Misen as the sun began to set.
 We took heed of the warnings to make sure we returned to the ropeway well before the last gondola left because we did not want to walk down the mountain in the dark.

-Dinner at the hotel was wonderful – a traditional Kaiseki meal of multiple courses of small dishes of seasonal local foods, prepared and presented exquisitely to enhance the combination of flavours.
+Dinner at the hotel was wonderful – a traditional Kaiseki meal of multiple courses of small dishes made from seasonal local foods, prepared and presented exquisitely to enhance the combination of flavours.
 Each table was in a separate high-walled booth, so the dining experience felt private and luxurious.

 After dinner we walked down to the shore to view the illuminated O-torii gate and Itsukushima shrine.